Cardiovascular disease: Reducing risk and improving heart function

 Heart failure occurs when the heart muscles become so weak they cannot adequately pump enough blood to nourish cells.
 The most common type can occur due to ‘stiff’ heart muscles, called heart failure preserved ejection fraction (HFpEF), preventing the heart from relaxing properly.
 Hypertrophic cardiomyopathy is related to a genetic mutation that when ‘expressed’ (switched on) can cause the walls of the heart to stiffen, and thicken, limiting how much blood the ventricle can take in and pump out.

 Symptoms of congestive heart failure include shortness of breath, swelling of the feet, ankles and legs, neck veins or abdomen, leg cramps, and fatigue.
-Heart failure can lead to a cardiac arrest, with a person showing sudden loss of responsiveness and no normal breathing.
+Heart failure can lead to cardiac arrest, with a person showing sudden loss of responsiveness and no normal breathing.

 Atrial fibrillation